katherinemillar02/katherinemillar02/README.md

  **📚 **

-• 🌱 I’m currently trying to learn more R
+• 🌱 I’m currently trying to learn more R: particularly simulations, functions and improving my knowledge in statistical analysis.

 • 👀 Like: genetics, R and flies